Polycystic Ovary Syndrome (PCOS): Causes, Symptoms, and Treatment

 • Fertility problems

-• Frequently women get thicker & darker facial hair and more hair on chest, back, and belly.
+• Frequently, women get thicker and darker facial hair and more hair on their chest, back, and belly.

 • Thinning hair on the scalp

-• Often women suffering from PCOS have less than nine periods in a year, whereas some women even have no periods.
+• Often, women suffering from PCOS have fewer than nine periods in a year, whereas some women even have no periods.
 Others have massive bleeding.

 • Depression